chablani/oic/oic-gen3/cookbooks/netsuite/cxsales-netsuite/install-recipe/install-recipe.md

 ## Task 3: Activate Project

 After the connections have been configured, you will activate the project.
 Project activation or deactivation results in bulk processing of the selected integrations in the project.
+Before you can activate a project, ensure there is a project deployment and explicitly select the integrations and their versions to include in the deployment.

 1. In the **Project** workspace, click **Deploy** tab.